vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 The `-ecmp false` flag is required here as this would be enabled in the source cloud but not required in the destination cloud.

-> clone_vs.py -c controller.acme.com -2c NSX-T-Cloud -ppn 10.10.20.0/24,pool-network-1/10.10.20.0/24 vs example cloned-example -ecmp false -v 10.10.10.2 -vpn example-network/10.10.10.0/24
+> clone_vs.py -c controller.example.com -2c NSX-T-Cloud -ppn 10.10.20.0/24,pool-network-1/10.10.20.0/24 vs example cloned-example -ecmp false -v 10.10.10.2 -vpn example-network/10.10.10.0/24

 ### Cloning a VS and child objects between two Azure clouds

 Note: Azure subnet name (subnet_uuid) must be specified, e.g. vip-subnet.

-> clone_vs.py -c controller.acme.com -2c Azure-Cloud-USEast2 vs example cloned-example -v 172.27.33.0/24/vip-subnet
+> clone_vs.py -c controller.example.com -2c Azure-Cloud-USEast2 vs example cloned-example -v 172.27.33.0/24/vip-subnet

 ### Cloning a VS and child objects to a different tenant and cloud with auto-allocation of VIP

-> clone_vs.py -c controller.acme.com -t tenant1 -2t tenant2 -2c Second-Cloud vs example cloned-example-v 10.10.10.0/24
+> clone_vs.py -c controller.example.com -t tenant1 -2t tenant2 -2c Second-Cloud vs example cloned-example-v 10.10.10.0/24

 ### Cloning a VS but forcing health monitors and application profiles to be cloned rather than re-used in the cloned VS

-> clone_vs.py -c controller.acme.com vs example cloned-example -fc pool-healthmonitor,vs-appprofile
+> clone_vs.py -c controller.example.com vs example cloned-example -fc pool-healthmonitor,vs-appprofile

 ### Cloning a GSLB Service to a different tenant with auto-assignment of FQDN based on new service name and domain from source service

-> clone_vs.py -c controller.acme.com -t tenant1 -2t tenant2 gs example cloned-example -dn auto
+> clone_vs.py -c controller.example.com -t tenant1 -2t tenant2 gs example cloned-example -dn auto

 ### Cloning a VS to a different controller with an AWS cloud, specifying auto-allocation for VIPs by subnet in 3 AZs

-> clone_vs.py -c controller1.acme.com -dc controller2.acme.com -t tenant -2t tenant -2c AWS-Cloud vs example cloned-example -v 10.0.0.0/24,10.1.0.0/24,10.2.0.0/24
+> clone_vs.py -c controller1.example.com -dc controller2.example.com -t tenant -2t tenant -2c AWS-Cloud vs example cloned-example -v 10.0.0.0/24,10.1.0.0/24,10.2.0.0/24

 ### As above but also with elastic IP allocation

-> clone_vs.py -c controller1.acme.com -dc controller2.acme.com -t tenant -2t tenant -2c AWS-Cloud vs example cloned-example -v 10.0.0.0/24,10.1.0.0/24,10.2.0.0/24;auto,auto,auto
+> clone_vs.py -c controller1.example.com -dc controller2.example.com -t tenant -2t tenant -2c AWS-Cloud vs example cloned-example -v 10.0.0.0/24,10.1.0.0/24,10.2.0.0/24;auto,auto,auto

 ### Cloning a VS with a static IPv4 and IPv6 address

-> clone_vs.py -c controller1.acme.com vs example cloned-example -v 10.0.0.10 -v6 fd00:dead:beef:bad:f00d::10
+> clone_vs.py -c controller1.example.com vs example cloned-example -v 10.0.0.10 -v6 fd00:dead:beef:bad:f00d::10

+### Cloning a VS while modifying pool members

+In this example, during cloning of the Pool object(s), servers matching the source ip in the `map` list will be replaced with the corresponding destination IP.
+A typical use case is cloning a VS from a pre-production environment into a production environment where the cloned Pool needs to target the production application servers rather than the pre-production servers.

+The mapping below will replace Pool Members with IP `10.100.100.1` with IP `10.10.20.1` and hostname `prod_server_1` and Pool Members with IP `10.100.100.2` with IP `110.10.20.2`, preserving the existing hostname.
+Any Pool Members that are not matched in the `map` list will be unmodified.

+> clone_vs.py -c controller.example.com -map "10.100.100.1,10.10.20.1,prod_server_1;10.100.100.2,10.10.20.2" vs example cloned-example -v 10.10.10.2

 ### Cloning a VS with a new auto-allocation for IPv4 and IPv6

-> clone_vs.py -c controller1.acme.com vs example cloned-example -v 10.0.0.0/16 -v6 fd00:dead:beef:bad:f00d::/64
+> clone_vs.py -c controller1.example.com vs example cloned-example -v 10.0.0.0/16 -v6 fd00:dead:beef:bad:f00d::/64

 ### Cloning a GSLB Service within a tenant

-> clone_vs.py -c controller.acme.com gs example cloned-example -dn cloned-example.gslb.acme.com
+> clone_vs.py -c controller.example.com gs example cloned-example -dn cloned-example.gslb.example.com

 ### Cloning a Health Monitor to a different tenant on a different controller

-> clone_vs.py -c controller1.acme.com -dc controller2.acme.com -t tenant1 -2t tenant2 -2c Default-Cloud generic healthmonitor example-health-monitor cloned-health-monitor
+> clone_vs.py -c controller1.example.com -dc controller2.example.com -t tenant1 -2t tenant2 -2c Default-Cloud generic healthmonitor example-health-monitor cloned-health-monitor

 ## SSL Certificate handling